RachWalm/dyslexia/README.md

 ![footer](documents/footer.png)

-The landing page provides boxes explaining the areas that might be of interest to the user and links to other pages on the site to make it apparent what the site can be used for and explaining the purpose of the site.
+The landing page explains the purpose of the site and provides boxes explaining the areas that might be of interest to the user.
+Links to other pages on the site to make it apparent what the site can be used for.
 It has a navigation bar in the top and links to internal pages in the main section to aid movement around the site.

 ![index](documents/index-1280x800.png)